IGDRion/ANNEXA/README.md

   --bambu_threshold     [integer] bambu NDR threshold below which new transcripts are retained. [default: 0.2] --bambu_rec_ndr       [boolean] Use NDR threshold recommended by Bambu instead of preset threshold. [default: false]

+FEELnc options
+  --feelnc_mRNA        [integer] Number of mRNAs from annotation use for training. [default: 3000, minimum: 100] --feelnc_lncRNA      [integer]Number of lncRNAs from annotation use for training. [default: 3000, minimum: 100]

 Filtering options
   --tfkmers_tokenizer   [string]  Path to TransforKmers tokenizer.
 Required if filter option is activated.
   --tfkmers_model       [string]  Path to TransforKmers model.
 Required if filter activated.